dropbox/stone/README.rst

 a data type::

    struct PhotoInfo
-       doc:
-           Photo-specific information derived from EXIF data.
+       "Photo-specific information derived from EXIF data."

-       time_taken DbxTimestamp:
+       time_taken DbxTimestamp
-           When the photo was taken.
+           "When the photo was taken."
-       lat_long List(data_type=Float32)|null:
+       lat_long List(data_type=Float32)|Null
-           The GPS coordinates where the photo was taken.
+           "The GPS coordinates where the photo was taken."

        example default
            time_taken="Sat, 28 Jun 2014 18:23:21"
            lat_long=null

    struct VideoInfo
-       doc:
-           Video-specific information derived from EXIF data.
+       "Video-specific information derived from EXIF data."

-       time_taken DbxTimestamp:
+       time_taken DbxTimestamp
-           When the photo was taken.
+           "When the photo was taken."
-       lat_long List(data_type=Float32)|null:
+       lat_long List(data_type=Float32)|Null
-           The GPS coordinates where the photo was taken. duration Float32:
+           "The GPS coordinates where the photo was taken." duration Float32
-           Length of video in milliseconds.
+           "Length of video in milliseconds."

        example default
            time_taken="Sat, 28 Jun 2014 18:23:21"